Security & Safety

 Pursuant to 14 CFR 139.337(e), the Cheyenne Regional Airport developed a Wildlife Hazard Management Plan (WHMP) to mitigate and prevent aircraft damage caused from striking wildlife present in the vicinity of the airport.
 The WHMP was implemented in conjunction with the Wyoming Air National Guard’s 153rd Airlift Wing’s Bird Aircraft Strike Hazard (BASH) plan.

 Pilots involved in a wildlife strike must report the strike as soon as possible to the airport Wildlife Coordinator in order to identify and collect remains.
-To help with the reporting process, the pilot may want to either provide the airport with the following information in the provided link or complete the form and provide the Wildlife Coordinator with the reference number: http://wildlife-mitigation.tc.faa.gov/wildlife/strikenew.aspx

 The Federal Aviation Administration uses all data provided to trend bird population movements and habitat changes.
-All reported data regarding bird strikes may be found by accessing the following link:

 CYS Tarmac Delay Contingency Plan